 At some point in the 1920s Rondo was diagnosed with acromegaly, a condition where the body produces excess Growth Hormone after the growth plates on the bones have fused.
 Rondo had developed the condition in his late teens, but now its symptoms were undeniable.
 His hands and feet enlarged and were prone to painful infections.
 His face changed as his nose, lips and brow began to swell and his jaw and chin became more prominent, until the Handsomest Boy in Hillcrest High was almost unrecognizable.
 His organs became enlarged, causing frequent headaches and intense pain.
 In later years he would develop additional complications as well, including arthritis, type 2 diabetes, and high blood pressure.

-To make matters worse, after the 1929 stock market crash stock market Rondo’s real estate ventures went belly-up.
+To make matters worse after the 1929 stock market crash stock market Rondo’s real estate ventures went belly-up.
 His young wife couldn’t cope with the shame of bankruptcy and the stress of Rondo’s worsening medical condition, and divorced him in June 1930.

 There were some signs of hope, though.
 In late 1929 the Lupe Vélez film Hell Harbor was being shot in Tampa, and Rondo was sent to cover it for the papers.
-His distinctive looks caught the eye of director Henry King, who thought he would add some visual interest to a few crowd scenes and cast him as an extra.
+His distinctive look caught the eye of director Henry King, who thought he could add some visual interest to a few crowd scenes and cast him as an extra.
 Rondo can be seen in a few scenes of the opening reel as the rough-looking proprietor of a seedy dance hall, greedily eyeing a sailor who doesn’t know he’s about to get rolled.
 It’s a nothing part, but Rondo makes the most of it.

-When they arrived in California, Rondo called up Henry King to see if he had any roles for him.
+When they arrived in California Rondo called up Henry King to see if he had any roles for him.
 It took a few months, but King eventually cast him in 1938’s In Old Chicago, a historically inaccurate epic about the Great Chicago Fire starring Tyrone Power, Alice Faye, and Don Ameche.
 Tampa papers eagerly reported on every aspect of the film’s production, creating the impression Rondo would have a major role.
 When the movie was released, at least one ad that ran in local papers featured Rondo’s name in bigger type than the names of the three leads put together.